upenn-embedded/final-project-s25-cat/README.md

 *In a few sentences, describe your final project.*

+Our final project involves developing an autonomous trash collection vehicle that detects, collects, and stores small lightweight objects while navigating its environment.
+The robot moves forward until an object is detected within a few centimeters, at which point it stops, collects using a shovel-like part, and places it near a beacon.
+The system would use an ultrasonic, IR sensor, or Time-of-flight sensor for object detection and obstacle avoidance.

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*

+We want to address the growing need for small-scale automated cleanup solutions in both indoor and outdoor environments.
+We are particularly interested in applying embedded systems and robotics principles to create a functional and modular trash-collection vehicle.
+This project will allow us to integrate course topics such as sensors, actuator control, serial communication, and embedded C programming in a hands-on and practical setting.
+Beyond the course requirements, we aim to continue building the system with real-time object recognition and autonomous navigation to explore more advanced robotics applications.

 ### 3. System Block Diagram